August Festivities of San Salvador: A Week of Faith, Fun, Culture, Parades, Family Traditions

 SEE ALSO: El Salvador Holidays and Celebrations: Exploring El Salvador’s Colorful Festivities!

 The festivity’s main religious event takes place on August 5.
-It starts at 4 p.m. with a procession carrying a statue of the divine savior of the world from the Sacred Heart Basilica that ends at the San Salvador National Cathedral.
+It begins at 4 p.m. with a procession carrying a statue of the divine Savior of the world from the Sacred Heart Basilica and ends at the San Salvador National Cathedral.

 At the National Cathedral, at around 8 p.m., the descent (La Bajada) event takes place.
 This event is also called the Transfiguration of Jesus or La Transfiguración de Jesús.
 It seeks to strengthen the Catholic faith in the country.